iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Finite Euclidean Inner Product.md

 > \end{aligned}
 > $$

-As we can see, matrices and vector are examples of Euclidean space and they have inner products fdefined over there.
+As we can see, matrices and vector are examples of Euclidean space and they have inner products defined over there.
 In the most general sense:

 $$
 \left\langle ::\mathbf{E},::\mathbf{E}  \right\rangle: \mathbf{E}\times \mathbf{E} \mapsto \mathbb{R}